 - Providing more accurate listening conditions in recording studios and control rooms

 Note that sound absorption material is often called “soundproofing.”
 I believe that the term “soundproof” is usually misapplied, which will be discussed in another post.
-Sound absorption panels are NOT able to significantly reduce sound transmission through a wall between two adjacent spaces; they are intended to improve sound quality and reduce noise levels within the room that they are installed.
+Sound absorption panels are NOT able to significantly reduce sound transmission through a wall between two adjacent spaces; they are intended to improve sound quality within the room that they are installed by attenuating sound reflections and reducing reverberation/decay times.
 Commercially-manufactured sound absorption panels are available in two common varieties:

 2) Decorative fabric-wrapped fiberglass panels (e.g. Wall Technology, Fabricmate, etc.):